prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/04 ad-tools-install.md

 <br>
 <br>

-## Active Directory Administrative Center
+## AD Administrative Center

-- Active Directory Administrative Center provides a modern interface for managing users and groups.
+- AD Administrative Center provides a modern interface for managing users and groups.
 It uses a friendlier layout and offers additional features such as fine-grained password policy management.
 While ADUC remains widely used, the Administrative Center is useful for more advanced management scenarios.

 - This tool is also installed automatically on a Domain Controller.